cs6110/2018sp-web/src/lectures/leandemo.md

 # Evaluation and Type Checking

-To evaluate expressions in Lean, you have to write `eval` before them.
+To evaluate expressions in Lean, you have to write `#reduce` before them.
 For example:

-    eval nat'.succ nat'.zero
+    #reduce nat'.succ nat'.zero

 If you type this into the Web console for Lean, you'll see the result in the readout pane.
 Unsurprisingly, this one evaluates to `nat'.succ nat'.zero`.
 You can also define variables with `def`:

     def one' := nat'.succ nat'.zero
-    eval nat'.succ one'
+    #reduce nat'.succ one'

 That one results in `nat'.succ (nat'.succ nat'.zero)`, i.e., two.
 The type of `one'` can be inferred here, but you can also opt to write it explicitly, like this: